Colleen V. Chien: Education and career

+Work and scholarship

-Chien is best known for her patent scholarship, especially her work on patent “trolls” or patent assertion entities (PAEs).
+Chien is best known for her patent scholarship, especially her work on patent "trolls" or patent assertion entities (PAEs).
 She coined the term PAE in a 2010 law review article, and many lawmakers subsequently adopted the term.
 She has published empirical studies on how patent litigation impacts startups and venture capitalists, and she has been a vocal proponent of reforming the patent system.

-Chien founded the Paper Prisons initiative, which draws attention to the tens of millions of Americans unable to access employment, housing, voting, and resentencing opportunities available under the law, due to their past involvement with the criminal justice system.
+Chien founded the Paper Prisons Initiative, which draws attention to the tens of millions of Americans unable to access employment, housing, voting, and resentencing opportunities available under the law, due to their past involvement with the criminal justice system.
 This project is based on her 2020 Michigan Law Review paper, America's Paper Prisons: The Second Chance Gap.

 Chien has also worked on patent quality issues, including testifying before the Senate Judiciary Committee.

 In 2020, Chien was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Department of Commerce.

 Other activism projects she has been involved with include ActLocal and Wall of Us.